Advertisement

 The Cooper Electric is an immediately interactive car to drive: communicative, lively and terrier-like.
 The new Minis get a bunch of ‘Experience’ modes – seven in all – accessed via the touchscreen or a switch in the toggle bar.
 ‘Go-kart’ mode stiffens the steering, sharpens throttle sensitivity, and enhances the soundtrack.

 There’s a ‘woo hoo’ sound reminiscent of Blur’s ‘Song 2’ when you select it, and a retro-futuristic whoosh if you give it the full beans.
 Back off abruptly and there’s another blast of sci-fi sonics.
-It’s possibly all a bit much, depending on your viewpoint (and age).
+You might find it all a bit much, depending on your viewpoint (and age).

 Advertisement - Page continues below